-NOMAD follows a slow living, intimate business model that honors relationship, equity and well being above all else.
-The Collective is a season-less approach that evolves with time and as the discovery of new artists and goods demands.
+Nomad Collective follows a slow living, intimate business model that honors relationship, equity, and well being above all else.
+The Collective evolves seasonally and as the discovery of new artists and goods demands.

 THE NOMAD STORY

 Eight months after the Westgate Mall tragedy in Nairobi, Kenya, the view from the parking lot is still grim.
 Plywood boards cover the windows, lights are out, bullet holes in the doors remain and patrons are nowhere to be found.
 I am told by locals that Westgate may never reopen its doors and recover from the horrific attack.
 To me, a product of the West, this seems inconceivable.

 Just down the street, I stroll through a local market full of vendors, looking for a sale.
 One woman begs me to buy a pot that her grandfather made.
 The look in her eyes is one of desperation, as if her livelihood has been stripped from her.
 Perhaps this is normal, or perhaps the acts of terror aimed to destroy the tourism industry have finally taken their toll.

 Today, the road to the Rift Valley is rather quiet, and as we approach one roadside vendor, many others flock to our car, offering various local goods in exchange for our currency – the highly coveted American dollar.
 I look in the distance and casually point to a beautiful sheepskin rug.
 Before I can take another breath or request to see it up close, the vendor is sprinting down the road to fetch it for me.
 He clearly wants to make a sale, and I couldn’t help but wonder if I would be his only sale that day.